Close icon

 7. Work with a mental health professional

 Depression is a serious mental health condition, and it’s important to seek treatment and professional help for it.
 Working with a mental health professional to develop a treatment plan can help you feel like yourself again and live a more fulfilling day-to-day life.
-A psychiatrist may recommend medication, therapy, or a combination of both.
+A psychiatrist may recommend medication, like an antidepressant, therapy, or a combination of both.
 Cognitive behavioral therapy (CBT) is a common form of therapy that promotes healthy thought processes and coping mechanisms.

 Looking for the right place to start?
 Meet Talkiatry.
 Talkiatry is a national psychiatry practice that provides in-network, virtual care—and you can schedule a first visit within days.
 Get started with a short online assessment.